rogerlew/usgs-regolith/Readme.md

 ------------------------------
 Various algorithms are available in commercial and open-source GIS software for computing the upslope contributing area.
 As described previously, the measure of upslope contributing area used in REGOLITH is flow accumulation, the count of upslope grid cells.
 Study-area boundaries rarely follow boundaries of drainage basins.
 Consequently, drainage basins may be truncated causing computed flow accumulation near the edges of study areas to be incorrect.
 With some algorithms, the flow-accumulation errors propagate hundreds or thousands of meters along major drainage channels.
 Enlarging the study area to include heads of all drainage basins in the study area can help avoid such errors.
 If enlarging to such an extent is not practical or feasible, then adding a perimeter buffer 100 - 500 m wide on all sides can greatly reduce the errors within the actual study area.

 Different software tools can help mitigate the flow-accumulation errors resulting from truncated drainage basins.
 For example, TauDEM (http://hydrology.usu.edu/taudem) has a feature for checking for "edge contamination" that can identify areas likely affected by flow-accumulation errors.
-Although REGOLITH cannot  directly use of the additional edge contamination grid produced by TauDEM, the information can help the user recognize trouble spots and devise strategies to mitigate them.
+Although REGOLITH cannot  directly use the additional edge contamination grid produced by TauDEM, the information can help the user recognize trouble spots and devise strategies to mitigate them.
 Limited experience indicates that flow accumulation results (including how flow accumulation errors propagate from DEM edges) vary with different algorithms and software.

 Optional property zones
 -----------------------